There are many reasons why people cloth diaper. Some of

 side-snap, front-snap, and pull-on.
 These are laminated waterproof

-covers to use with prefolds, contours, or fitteds.
+covers to use with prefolds, contours, fitteds or inserts.
 With wrap style

-covers you can simply lay a prefold into your wrap and close and go
+covers you can simply lay a prefold or insert into your wrap and close and go

 (no pins or snappi needed).